l3nz/whaleware/README.md

 ----------------

 - `/ww` - where all files for whaleware live
-- `/ww/usr` - where specific files are to be positioned
+- `/ww/usr` - where scripts are to be put
+- `/ww/files` - where your own configuration files can be put
 - `/ww/etc` - where the default configuration and the current configuration are stored
 - `/data` - where all data for an app is to be positioned
 - `/backup` - a mount point for backup scripts to send data to the host